College of Business > About > Centers & Institutes > Institute for Business & Professional Ethics > Fellowships & Scholarships

 About the Werhane Scholarship

 Through the generous gifts from Professor Emerita Patricia H. Werhane and many of her colleagues, the Patricia H. Werhane Business Ethics Scholarship awards an annual scholarship of approximately $2,400 to a DePaul University student.
 The student must have a GPA of 3.0 or higher and must also either be an undergraduate student with a business major (any discipline in the Driehaus College of Business) and a philosophy minor, OR a philosophy major and business minor.
+Students in other disciplines that meet the business objective, are also considered.
 We hope to provide this award to well-rounded and engaged students.

 If you have any questions about the scholarship, email Summer Brown at sbrown15@depaul.edu.